Andy Nelson (American football)

-Andrew Vaughan Nelson (born May 27, 1933) is a former American football safety in the National Football League for the Baltimore Colts and New York Giants.
-He currently owns and runs a small BBQ establishment, Andy Nelson's Barbecue.
+Andrew Vaughan Nelson (May 27, 1933 – September 12, 2025) was an American professional football player who was a safety in the National Football League (NFL) for the Baltimore Colts and New York Giants.
+He played college football for the Memphis Tigers and was selected by the Colts in the 11th round of the 1957 NFL draft.
+Nelson owned and ran a small BBQ establishment, Andy Nelson's Barbecue.

 Early life

-Andy was born in Athens, Alabama, where his father Guy was chief pitmaster for Limestone County.
+Andy was born on May 27, 1933, in Athens, Alabama, where his father Guy was chief pitmaster for Limestone County.
 He was a four-sport athlete at Athens High School playing football, basketball, track and baseball, serving as co-captain of the 1951 team and winning letters for each of his four years he completed.
-Nelson played quarterback and defensive back for then Memphis State University.
+Nelson played quarterback and defensive back for then-Memphis State College.
 A four-year letterman (1952–1956), he gained All-American recognition in his senior season.
 In 1956, he led the Tigers to their first-ever bowl game, the Burley Bowl in Johnson City, Tennessee, where they were victorious over East Tennessee State.